GERD and hip fracture. We often

 fractures developed oftentimes in PPI users than in those

 who didn't use PPI and that fracture risk linked to PPI use increased with duration of use.
-(2) Avoiding hip pain is certainly preferable, and chiropractic treatment may be gentle and relieving for many.
+(2) Averting hip pain is certainly preferable, and chiropractic treatment may be gentle and relieving for many.

 CHIROPRACTIC TREATMENT OF HIP PAIN